James Vaughan (footballer, born 1988): Norwich City

 On 27 May 2011, Vaughan signed for newly promoted Premier League club Norwich City on a three-year contract for an undisclosed fee.
 Vaughan made his debut for the club against West Bromwich Albion on 11 September, and made just five league appearances in an injury-hit first season.

 Loan to Huddersfield Town

-On 24 August 2012, Vaughan joined newly promoted Football League Championship side Huddersfield Town on a season-long loan arrangement.
-Vaughan made his debut for the Terriers in a 2–0 home victory over Burnley on 26 August, the side's first league win of the season.
+On 24 August 2012, Vaughan joined newly promoted Football League Championship team Huddersfield Town on a season-long loan arrangement.
+Vaughan made his debut for the Terriers in a 2–0 home victory over Burnley on 26 August, the team's first league win of the season.
 Vaughan scored his first goal as a Huddersfield Town player with the equalising goal in a 2–2 draw away at Ipswich Town on 1 September, and he later had a penalty saved.

 Huddersfield Town

 On 3 July 2013, Vaughan signed a three-year deal with Huddersfield for an undisclosed fee.
 He made his second debut for the club in the 1–0 defeat by Nottingham Forest on 3 August.
 After scoring two goals in the League Cup win over Bradford City on 6 August, he scored his first league goal on his return in the 1–1 draw with Queens Park Rangers on 10 August.
 On 24 August, he scored a hat-trick in a 5–1 win against AFC Bournemouth.